 TRIGGER still delivers a leveled, consistent performance but Saito clearly takes the front wheel, as the one in charge of climbing up the scale.
 But, as mentioned before, the group has fantastic teamwork and that shows once again in this performance.

 Sato‘s melodic ad-libs in the background compliment his astounding vocal performance and Hatano‘s ability to support both ends of the spectrum, balancing Saito‘s high notes and Sato‘s lower, melodic register, still delivering a powerful performance on his solo parts impresses us.

 Even if Hatano and Saito are not the main focus of this song if they weren’t around we wouldn’t have those low, melodic notes that make this song all the more enjoyable to listen to.

 Shine On The Sea shows a classic pop side to TRIGGER while still keeping its identity intact.
 A gem in the middle of so many sexy dancefloor anthems.

 This song is too sexy to handle.
 Leopard Eyes is one of the fans’ favorite songs and it’s easy to understand its popularity after a listen.
 This is the definition of a dancefloor anthem for us.
 If there’s something we enjoy about TRIGGER‘s songs is that, whenever it has to go sexy, the instrumental slows down, focusing on a melodic, alluring vocal performance to grab the listener’s attention.

 And TRIGGER does this incredibly well.
-The song is incredibly slow paced for a dance/electronic pop song.
-Dirty synths mix with slow paced drums samples, and the build up is mainly performed by the vocals instead of the instrumental – that simply uses a clap track to hype the pre-chorus.
+The song is incredibly slow-paced for a dance/electronic pop song.
+Dirty synths mix with slow-paced drums samples and the build-up is mainly performed by the vocals instead of the instrumental – which simply uses a clap track to hype the pre-chorus.

 This song might be 2 years old but is still one of their best.